juliabrunett/machine-learning-challenge/README.md

 # Model 2 - Logistic Regression Classifier
 - *Training Results:* 0.889
 - *Testing Results:* 0.886
 - **Summary:** This model has a testing score of 0.886, which is good, but not the best compared to the first model.
 This model could be improved by using GridSearch again to see if there are any other parameters that can be modified to produce better results.
+This model could correctly predict an exoplanet 88.6% of the time, which is pretty good.

 ## Before Tuning:
 ![Model-2 Before](./images/model_2_b.png)